radEdward/shortCodingExercises/README.md

 # shortCodingExercises
-solutions to some coding problems I've come accross
+solutions to some coding problems I've come across